DAAK543/azure-database-migration571/README.md

-In conclusion, this project demonstrated a hands-on experience in Azure database migration and the application of Microsoft cloud.
+In conclusion, this project demonstrated a hands-on experience in database migration from an on-premise environment to a cloud-based environment using Azure SQL Migration on Azure Data Studio.
+It also evidenced the application of Azure cloud services in ensuring data protection, database integrity and security due to the robust architecture of Azure.